-In January 2023 St Georges will go off timetable, from EYFS to Year 6, to celebrate and explore art, geography, history and music.
-Throughout the week the children will have the opportunity to create new art, enhancing not only their own skills but also the school environment.
-More to follow over the coming months.
+In January 2023 St Georges went off timetable, from EYFS to Year 6, to celebrate and explore art, geography, history and music.
+Throughout the week the children were given the opportunity to create new art, enhancing not only their own skills but also the school environment.

 Home learning opportunities

 All classes send home a Homework Menu that include home learning activities based around their topic.
 Parents are encouraged to research or create art pieces with their children.
 Children are encouraged to share knowledge and experiences regarding Art galleries or workshops experienced.
 This home learning is then shared and celebrated with their teachers and peers.
 Seesaw is used to share children’s learning with parents and they often comment on what their child has produced in Art lessons or refer to an artist or art period.
 Parents are also encouraged to share any home learning through Seesaw.
 Children are actively encouraged to take any opportunity to sketch so that this key skill can be developed.

 https://www.tate.org.uk/kids to explore the world of art, produce your own art, play games and quizzes and learn about different artists.

 http://www.robbiddulph.com/draw-with-rob - a goldmine of sketching videos for all sorts of different creatures, objects and people.